sahilng/csv-proxy-duckdb/README.md

 # csv-proxy-duckdb

 **csv-proxy-duckdb** is a lightweight Flask-based service designed to serve dynamically generated CSV files from DuckDB query results via a simple HTTP interface.
-This service is particularly useful for tools that require live data in CSV format, such as mapping or visualization platforms that support CSV links.

 ## Motivation